IEA may release oil reserves as soon as September: report

 It cited a diplomatic source as saying a British cabinet official had discussed the move in Washington in recent days.

-Last Friday, IEA Executive Director Maria van der Hoeven said there was "no reason for a release," and that no other IEA member was considering such a measure.
+Last Friday, van der Hoeven said there was "no reason for a release," and that no other IEA member was considering such a measure.
 She said then that she had not been in contact with the White House over possible intervention.

-The Petroleum Economist article said that the IEA had changed its stands after "lengthy talks with U.S. Department of Energy officials in Washington earlier this month".
+The Petroleum Economist article said that the IEA had changed its stand after "lengthy talks with U.S. Department of Energy officials in Washington earlier this month".

 Officials in Japan and South Korea -- both of which have cut back Iranian imports in order to avoid new U.S. sanctions -- also dismissed the need for emergency supplies last week.
 The Petroleum Economist story said some IEA members were still opposed, including Germany.